carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 ### Some where clauses are preserved

-Some `where` constraints can't be rewritten and the only rewrite is to make sure they are attached to the relevant id:
+Some `where` constraints can't be eliminated by a rewrite:

--   `where Vector(T) is Printable` constraints should be moved to `T`
+-   `where Vector(T) is Printable`
--   `where T != U` constraints should be moved to the latter id
+-   `where T != U`

+These constraints are left alone, except that they don't need to be associated with a dotted name since they don't affect their unqualified API.

 ### Type checking